History of Hamburg: Nazi Germany

 On 8 March 1933, the Bürgerschaft (state parliament) elected Carl Vincent Krogmann as President of the Senate and Bürgermeister (mayor), and he formed a coalition administration dominated by Nazis but also containing members of the bourgeois parties.
 From 18 May 1933, he bore the official title of Regierender Bürgermeister (Governing Mayor).
 On 7 April, the Reich government enacted the "Second Law on the Coordination of the States with the Reich" that established more direct control over the states by means of the new powerful position of Reichsstatthalter (Reich Governor).
 Karl Kaufmann, the Nazi Party Gauleiter for Hamburg, was installed in this new post on 16 May.
 Under the provisions of the "Law on the Reconstruction of the Reich" of 30 January 1934, the Bürgerschaft was abolished altogether and all the state's sovereign powers passed to the central government.
 The state government continued de jure but it was de facto a mere administrative unit of the Reich.
-A bitter rivalry existed between Krogmann and Kaufmann over juridiction of the city-state.
+A bitter rivalry existed between Krogmann and Kaufmann over jurisdiction of the city-state.
 On 29 July 1936, this was resolved in Kaufmann's favor when Hitler granted him the title of Führer der Landesregierung (Leader of the State Government).